scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 MIDI is a communications protocol for musical information; it can be likened to digital sheet music.
 By itself, MIDI is not sound.
 Hardware or software synthesizers create (synthesize) audio by interpreting the information given to them via the MIDI protocol.

+While some older soundcards (and a few modern ones) have their own hardware-based synthesizers, this is relatively rare.
+Generally, soundcard drivers work with software synthesizers to interpret MIDI and output audio.

 Some games only contain MIDI audio data.
 In the past this prevented audio for these games from working on platforms that did not support MIDI, or with soundcards that did not provide MIDI drivers.
 ScummVM can now convert MIDI data to sampled audio using MIDI device emulators.

 What is General MIDI?
 ------------------------------

 General MIDI is a MIDI standard which is implemented by a large number of devices.
 While using MIDI as its protocol, it also specifies an instrument map and some other information that devices must implement.

 .. _FS: